12 Essential Elements to Help You Design Your Bathroom Layout Columbus

 You can save the marble flooring for another area in your house.
-For your bathroom, opt for slip-resistant flooring so that all users can move without worrying about slipping even on wet floors.
+For your bathroom, opt for slip-resistant Bathroom Flooring Columbus OH so that all users can move without worrying about slipping even on wet floors.
 Small mosaic tiles and large tiles can provide you a good grip.

 Installing taller toilets of 16-inch models is ideal for users with limited flexibility to take a seat.
 Remember always to include each user; a tall toilet is accessible to all.

 Even if you’re not that old and aged, safety is essential.
 Install grab bars to put all users safe and at ease.
 You can place grab bars beside or near the toilet and in the shower so that people can have something to hold onto to keep them stabilized.

 Shower bench add more functionality

 To improve your bathroom layout Columbus, a wide shower bench is not only good for sitting but can also be used to store bathing necessities.

 Lighting is one of the essential elements in any house.
 Adding adequate lighting in the entry, vanity, and shower areas illuminate these parts for the users’ convenience.

 It not only makes your bathroom sleek and modern but also functional for all– even those in wheelchairs.
 When using the sink, users can easily tuck their feet beneath the unit for more legroom.

 Different storage places

 Perfect for a small bathroom layout, instead of the typical shelving, you can outfit your bathroom with a between-the-studs option.